openminted/uc-tdm-AS-D/README.md

 **The application is fully documented in the [AS-D_applicationDoc document](AS-D_applicationDoc.adoc).**

 Besides the application documentation, the uc-tdm-AS-D repository also contains all configuration files, AlvisNLP workflow plans, scripts, corpora and resources used to create the AS-D search engine application.
-The TDM pipeline to automatically annotate and index the application corpus may be re-run. documentation for running the pipeline is provided in the [README_pipeline document](README_pipeline.md).
+Documentation for running the pipeline to annotate and index the application corpus is provided in the [README_pipeline document](README_pipeline.md).